 Picture show

 Maybe you’ve already leafed through several photo albums with Baby balanced on your lap.
-Take things to the next level by purchasing a smaller album and filling it with pictures of the friends and family members whom she might see on any given day.
+Take things to the next level by purchasing a smaller album and filling it with pictures of the friends and family members whom they might see on any given day.
 Then, find a cozy place to cuddle up with Baby and go through the album together, one face at a time.
-This will strengthen her visual recognition skills.
+This will strengthen their visual recognition skills.

 Where’s my toy?

-If Baby has one plaything that’s more precious than the rest, you can use that toy to teach her about object permanence.
+If Baby has one plaything that’s more precious than the rest, you can use that toy to teach them about object permanence.
 Begin by putting Baby’s prized toy in a cloth bag.
 (Plastic bags are too dangerous for babies.)
 Then, place the bag in a larger bag and keep adding bags until the toy has 5 layers of concealment.
 Once you have Baby’s attention, slowly open the first bag and remove the others.
-Repeat the process until her toy is suddenly revealed.
+Repeat the process until their toy is suddenly revealed.
 Feel free to add an ecstatic, “Here it is!” when reuniting the two.

 Treasure hunt